FrostSource/resin_watch/workshop_description.md

 [strike]The directional indicator does not correctly point to resin when the watch is upside down (hard to notice unless you hold the watch over your head with inverted mode).[/strike]

-The watch will not track resin that has not been spawned yet, because of this the counter might not appear consistent but this is normal behaviour.
+The watch cannot track resin or items that have not been spawned yet.
+Because of this the counter might not appear consistent but this is normal behaviour.